SyedAbbasHasanZaidi/A-Software-engineer-in-a-time-of-AI-/web_app.md

 ## 🌟 WHY THIS MODULE IS IMPORTANT

-This checklist module acts as the **architectural conscience** for the engineering team.
-Without a structured way to evaluate code and system design, teams rely entirely on individual memory, intuition, and experience—which inevitably fails under pressure or tight deadlines.
+This checklist module acts as the **architectural conscience** for the engineering of a 'Web app' system.
+Withi=out these fundamentals reviewing AI assisted code can become a bottleneck.

 Here is why adopting this module is critical for the success of your web application: